161chihuahuas/kadence/CONTRIBUTING.md

 ============

-This document outlines general patterns and conventions for contributing to the project. **For in-depth documentation on Kadence, [read the documentation](doc).**
+This document outlines general patterns and conventions for contributing to the project. **For in-depth documentation on Dusk, [read the documentation](doc).**

 Coding Style
 ------------

-Kadence adheres to
+Dusk adheres to
 [Felix's Node.js Style Guide](https://github.com/felixge/node-style-guide).

 Test Coverage